 Dr. Billy Kidd researched romantic relationships for 15 years.
 He held focus groups in various cities across the nation.

-Any woman who has been in this situation might have given herself a guilt trip about the decision she made.
+Any woman who has been in this situation might go on a guilt trip about the "Yes" decision she made.
 But she shouldn’t—not when her head says, “No.” Scientists have discovered that women’s yes/no sex debates stem from the very core of their biological processes.
 It is not something women simply conjure up in their minds.
 In fact, studies show that it is common for a woman to have the maybe-yes/maybe-no debate up to 20% of the times she feels sexually aroused.

 Putting the YES/NO Sexual Debate Into Perspective

-Let's look at the mind/emotions versus bodily excitement where men and woman are different or similar.
+Let's look at the mind versus bodily excitement where men and woman are different or similar.